 An avalanche beacon has two main modes: send and receive.
 Every beacon’s default is send mode (also known as transmit mode), meaning that it is transmitting a signal outward.
 This is to ensure that in the event of a slide, the beacons of buried party members will continue to transmit a signal, and remaining party members and rescuers will then switch their beacons to search mode to locate their partner(s).

 In search or receive mode, visual and audio messaging directs rescuers towards the buried victim(s).
 Most beacons have a legible screen that displays arrows and numbers—denoting distance and direction to the victim’s transmitting signal—and a speaker that sounds alerts (that increase in cadence and often pitch) so you know when you’re getting closer without constantly looking at your beacon.
+In the case of Ortovox's innovative Diract Voice, rescuers receive verbal cues to direct their search (such as "go down to the snow surface" and "you were closer").
 Some screens are more detailed than others—the Mammut Barryvox S, for example, has a bitmapped screen that can display advanced graphics—but remember that simple often means safer.

-Most avalanche beacon manufacturers claim a search range between 40 and 70 meters.
+Most avalanche beacon manufacturers claim a search range between 50 and 70 meters.
 This is the maximum distance from which the beacon will be able to pick up a transmitting signal.
-Entry-level models like the Ortovox Zoom+ have a maximum range of 40 meters, whereas the top-of-the-line Mammut Barryvox S reaches up to 70 meters.
+Entry-level models like the Ortovox Diract Voice have a maximum range of 50 meters, whereas the top-of-the-line Mammut Barryvox S reaches up to 70 meters (or up to 90m in analog mode).
 Oftentimes, brands will distinguish between search width (side-to-side range) and maximum search range (out in front of you), although the two numbers are always within the same ballpark.

 Most avalanche instructors teach search patterns based on a 40-meter radius, meaning that any beacon here is appropriate for a Level 1 or 2 course.
 This is also the range in which beacons become the most reliable—you might start to get a signal from 50 or 60 meters away, but it is still likely to bounce around or disappear and come back depending on which direction you’re facing.
 In the end, it’s important to get to know your beacon and familiarize yourself with its range rather than relying solely on the number you read on a label or product page.
 Practicing with your beacon will help you determine the range at which you can reliably pick up a signal.